-According to Article 47 of Regulation (EU) 1303/2013 [CPR], within three months of the date of notification of the decision adopting a programme, the Member States will set up a committee to monitor implementation of the programme, in agreement with the managing authority.
-The monitoring committee will draw up and unanimously adopt its rules of procedure during the first monitoring committee meeting.

-According to Article 4 of the European code of conduct on partnership regulation, the monitoring committee is made up of:
+According to Article 47 of Regulation (EU) 1303/2013 [CPR], within three months of the date of notification of the decision adopting a programme, the Member States will set up a committee to monitor implementation of the programme, in agreement with the Managing Authority.
+The Monitoring Committee will draw up and unanimously adopt its rules of procedure during the first Monitoring Committee meeting.
+Establishment of the MC will fully respect the Article 4 of the European code of conduct on partnership regulation.